 - Brown spiders – 5 species in AZ – Venom can cause aches and swelling, but can also cause a necrotic ulcer.
 These spiders are reclusive.
 Keep hands out of covered areas.

-- Black widow – Red marks on back –Venomous.
+- Black widow – Red marks on back – Venomous.
 They like to sit on their webs or hide in crevices.
 They generally set up near a water source.
 Most bites happen because someone is messing with them, so leave them alone.

 - Sonoran Desert toad – glands produce poison.
 Do not pick up a toad in the desert nor let your pet near them.
-Dogs and cats like to lick and mouth, it can make them very ill.
+Dogs and cats like to lick them, and it can make them very ill.

 - Blister Beetle – excretes poison from joints that causes blistering.
 The general rule is to leave bugs alone.
 The blisters you receive from handling this bug are like that of poison ivy.

 - Black Bear – The only Arizona bear.
 Do not feed bears, do not have open containers of food near bears.
 Do not run from a bear.
 Generally, these bears will stay away from humans.

 - Kissing bug – AKA Assassin bug and conenose bug – Attracted by light and carbon dioxide – Can cause anaphylactic shock in some people and can transmit Chagas disease from an internal parasite.